igorrazumny/igorrazumny/README.md

-#Hi, I’m Igor Razumny
+Hi, I’m Igor Razumny
-I design and deliver secure, compliant systems for the healthcare industry — from strategy to production.
+I design and deliver secure, compliant systems for the healthcare and finance — from strategy to production.

 Project Management & Agile Certifications